borisdev/research/ML-blockchain-PID/README.md

 The new tech allow people to be compensated with money and to be confident they will not be exploited.

 So when will the world change?

-Questions
+This depends on the timing of three prereq conditions.

+Timing questions

-When will governments sign off on this new tech?
+- When will governments sign off on this new tech?
-When will consumers offer their PID on this new tech?
+- When will consumers offer their PID on this new tech?
-When will enterprises invest in this tech?
+- When will enterprises invest in this tech?

 For governments and people to sign off, they must have confidence in the money and security, and have a massive gain in better predictions.

 The other question is, when will this technology be cheap enough for enterprises to invest?
+Once an enterprise see their potential profits outweigh the costs they will invest in the new layer.
 The current blockchain technology exist but the cost is too high.

-The world is about to change.

-The cost

-Transaction costs Scale
+What are the key cost factors for making a new blockchain enterprise PID layer?

+- Ethereum transaction costs must get much lower
-ZKP SNARK proof cost
+- ZKP SNARK proof cost must be much lower

-Once an enterprise see the benefits outweigh the costs they will invest in the new layer.

 What is needed for the chain reaction to start?

-The variable factor per industry sector is payment of the human for more granular predictions.
-So my guess is that the sector dealing elderly autonomy, mating and avoiding death through medicine will be first to adopt the layer.
+The variable factor per industry sector is the massive variation in premium payments the customer is willing to pay for more granular predictions.
+So my guess is that the sector dealing critical life needs willm be the first to adopt the new tech.

+- elderly autonomy
+- mating
+- avoiding death through customized medicine

 Diagram of protocol layer embedded within the business model

 ![alt text](new-layer.png)

-Examples of premium custom services

-Who has been cured from diabetes that has the same genetic make up as I?
-What Uber drivers have a great reputation my elderly people with poor sight and hearing?
-Who wants to marry me even though I have the following genetic makeup?